chegejames/sensors.AFRICA-AQ-map-v2/README.md

 # Sensors.AFRICA Map

-An implementation of sensors.africa map based of off the latest version of air quality map by Luftdaten.
+An implementation of the sensors.Africa map based on the latest version of air quality map by Luftdaten.
 You can find a here a [Live Version](https://maps.luftdaten.info/).

 ## Goals and ideas